SvenjaCSch/alpaca_telegram_chatbot/README.md

 ### Evaluation of the conversations
 As previously mentioned in the introduction, there were studies that proposed evaluation metrics that help evaluate a chatbot's performance.
 We took the evaluation metrics presented by Verselica et al. (2018) as a guideline to create our own.
 Some perspectives were left out since we did not consider them as important for this project.
 Our main focus lies on the user's experience and on the linguistic performance of the chatbot.

-An independent rater who had not involved in the chat would first read the static conersation logs, then give a score to each the following perspectives, based on their understanding and judgement of the conversation quality, as well as how well the chatbot reached the goal under the that particular scenario.
+An independent rater who had not involved in the chat would first read the static conersation logs, then give a score (from minimum of 1 point to maximum of 5 points) to each the following perspectives, based on their understanding and judgement of the conversation quality, as well as how well the chatbot reached the goal under the that particular scenario.

 (The full table is on Google Docs and can be found in the appendix part.)